Gamemackerel/scratch-paper-mobile-app/README.md

 ## TODO

 * Build and release on ios store and google store
+* Build new text editor from scratch to be aware of keyboard size and line numbers for full screen text input(KeyboardAwareScrollView is less than perfect)

 ### Future work
 * Add two finger tap to begin dictation